almartin82/mapvizieR/readme.md

 - separate data processing functions from visualization functions

 - use ggplot themes, where possible, to handle formatting stuff (font size, transparency, etc) on plots

+- there's a tag for `design philosophy` in issues; put down thoughts about how we're thinking about handling data, workflows, etc there.